timroesner/Blog/_posts/2020-05-24-accessibility-best-practices.md

 The following are some gestures VoiceOver users can perform to interact with certain elements more directly.
 It is helpful to add a hint to the element that you are implementing these gestures for.

 ### Increment & Decrement
-As discussed above an element can be adjustable, for example a stepper where the user increments and decrements the value.
-This can also be used to navigate through a carousel view, or if you have some custom input view like a rating.
+As discussed above, an element can be adjustable–for example, a stepper where the user increments and decrements the value.
+This can also be used to navigate through a carousel view, or if you have a custom input view like a rating.
 Once you set the `adjustable` trait on the element, the system automatically appends to your hint, and you can override the following two methods to implement your custom increment / decrement behavior:

 ```swift'
 override func accessibilityIncrement() {